Marcello Truzzi: "Extraordinary claims"

 Truzzi's remark is derived from the 18th century French mathematician Pierre-Simon de Laplace's "plus un fait est extraordinaire, plus il a besoin d'être appuyé de fortes preuves" (the more extraordinary a fact is, the more it needs to be supported by strong evidence).
 Carl Sagan later popularized Truzzi's adaptation of Laplace as "Extraordinary claims require extraordinary evidence", which came to be known as the Sagan standard.

-Martin Gardner – Truzzi correspondence
+Gardner – Truzzi correspondence

 In 2017, World Scientific released a book edited by Dana Richards about the correspondence between Martin Gardner and Truzzi.
 The book called Dear Martin, Dear Marcello: Gardner and Truzzi on Skepticism is broken up into four sections; "The Road to CSICOP", "The Demarcation Problem", "The Dissolution", and the "Return to Cordiality".
 The early letters from Truzzi were not preserved and the beginning of the book seems one-sided with only Gardner's letters.
-The editor, Richards states in the introduction the conflicts between the two men, their differing goals for CSICOP, and various people in the skeptic and paranormal communities.
+The editor, Richards, states in the introduction the conflicts between the two men, their differing goals for CSICOP, and various people in the skeptic and paranormal communities.
 They discuss many topics including publishers, Geller, and the "definitions of charlatan and crankpot".